Brokaw says he feels terrible commentary offended Hispanics

-NEW YORK (AP) — NBC’s Tom Brokaw says he feels terrible that he offended some Hispanics with his comments on “Meet the Press” Sunday that Hispanics should work harder at assimilation.
+NEW YORK (AP) — NBC’s Tom Brokaw says he feels terrible that his comments on “Meet the Press” Sunday that Hispanics should work harder at assimilation “offended some members of that proud culture.”

-The former “NBC Nightly News” anchor tweeted in response to a social media backlash to the comments earlier in the day.
+The former “NBC Nightly News” anchor tweeted in response to a social media backlash to what he had said earlier in the day during a discussion of the proposed border wall.

-Brokaw said during a discussion about the proposed border wall that a lot of Republicans fear that Hispanics will all be Democrats.
-He also said that he hears people say, when he pushes them harder, that “I don’t know whether I want brown grandbabies.”
+On the show, Brokaw said that many Republicans fear the rise of a new constituency in American politics “who will come here and all be Democrats.

-Journalist Julio Ricardo Varela, founder of the Latino Rebels web site, said on Twitter that Brokaw’s comments were factually incorrect and xenophobic.
+“Also, I hear, when I push people a little harder, (people who say) ‘well, I don’t know whether I want brown grandbabies,'” he said.
+“I mean, that’s also a part of it.
+It’s the intermarriage that is going on and the cultures that are conflicting with each other.”

 Most Read Entertainment Stories